accountrev/BetterSaveinstance/README.md

 - Option SaveCompilationErrors
   - View docs for more info
   - Default: true
+- Support for properties which cannot be saved or loaded by roblox studio (CanSave or CanLoad = false in the api dump)
+  - Works by converting them to attributes
+  - Enabled with the option SaveAsAttributes
 - Better default executors for many options
 - Support for custom modes
   - Allows for providing a table of service names for the mode option